resourcefulmind/study-notes/learning-react-js/react-from-scratch.md

 `this.state = { lat: null }`
 The above will contain the relevant pieces of data

 - To update the state property, use the setState method and then just reference it using javascript.

 **Do nt use direct assignments to set your states.
 The only exception is when we initialize the state in the constructor function**

-## The entire flow of the Seasons project from the beginning up to this point where the latitude shows up on the screen has been:
+## The entire flow of the Seasons project from the beginning up to this point where the latitude shows up on the screen has been

 1. JS file loaded by browser
 2. Instance of App component is created